-Arizona law prohibits individuals who are younger than 21 from operating a car while influenced by drugs or alcohol, even at the smallest level.
+Arizona law prohibits individuals younger than 21 from operating a car while influenced by drugs or alcohol, even at a minor level.
 Individuals who drive a commercial motor vehicle can be charged with a DUI offense if their BAC meets or surpasses 0.04 percent.

 First, many people do not realize that they can be charged with a DUI if the police suspect they are impaired “to the slightest degree” while operating their vehicle, even if their BAC is under a .08%.